 - Beware that friends may try to sugar-coat feedback.
 Flattery is defined as ‘telling the other person exactly what they want to hear’, this is exactly what you want to avoid when receiving feedback from other people.
 If you think that some of your friends are incapable of giving you honest feedback (some people are just too polite), then you can’t depend on them for this task.

-- You still need to keep a fine balance between acting on the feedback you’ve received, and having the vision and belief in your music to know when it’s truly great.
+- Be able to judge good feedback from bad: You still need to keep a fine balance between acting on the feedback you’ve received, and having the vision and belief in your music to know when it’s truly great.
 This is a very difficult line to reach, but you need to always maintain belief in your ability.
 Many very successful artists have been turned down by big names in their respective industries.
 For example, writers James Patterson and J.K Rowling were both constantly shot down before they made it big.
 They had the perseverance to keep going, whereas countless others have fallen at the first hurdle.

 After a long session of arranging and mixing, you can get far too wrapped up in the details, and not really get a whole track perspective on your mix.
 What sounded great last night might not sound the same the next morning.